 Virtual Reality technology

-The research activities of the Augmented and Virtual Reality Laboratory (AVR Lab) are mainly focused on the use of Virtual and Augmented Reality technologies in medicine and surgery and in cultural heritage.
-In particular, these technologies can provide in minimally invasive surgery a valid support to the surgeon in pre-operative planning and intra-operative surgical procedures.
-The AVR Lab is also engaged in the design and development of advanced human-machine interfaces for interacting with virtual objects and models of the human body.
+The research activities of the Augmented and Virtual Reality Laboratory (AVR Lab) are mainly focused on the use of Virtual and Augmented Reality technologies in medicine and surgery, cultural heritage and education.
+The AVR Lab is involved in the research activities of DREAM, a laboratory of multidisciplinary research applied to medicine located at the Hospital of Lecce and focused on improving the efficiency and quality of healthcare services.
+The virtual and augmented reality technologies can provide a valid support to the surgeon in preoperative planning and intraoperative surgical procedures.